mvolkmann/blog/src/smalltalk/41-morphic.md

 - `keyboardFocusChange` - sent to morphs when they gain or lose focus
 - `keyboardFocused` TODO: Why does this not have any code?

-Consider changing the background color of a custom morph when it gains and loses focus.
+Consider changing the background color of a custom `Morph` when it gains and loses focus.

 The class `EventSensor` handles keyboard and mouse events.